reard96/supply-lynx/ABOUT.md

-# About page
+# About
-#### Lynx: A solution for the logistics challenge faced by producers, suppliers, and wholesalers.
+Lynx: A solution for the logistics challenge faced by producers, suppliers, and wholesalers.

 ## Why does Lynx exist?
 Supply chains are incredibly complex.
 They often span multiple geographies and involve several stakeholders.
 Goods can take months to flow to the end user.

 Currently, there is a lack of transparency in the supply chain.
 Producers, middlemen, and wholesalers don't know:
-1. Where goods come from - the previous places they've been physically
+1. Where goods come from - the path they've taken to get to the present location
-2. The timing of the changes made
+2. When goods are moved from place to place
 3. The quality & authenticity of goods
-3. The path
-ETC ETC ETC

 Lynx utilizes blockchain technology to help solve some of these problems.
+The first step: a smart contract marketplace built on the Ethereum blockchain.

 ## Introduction to blockchain
 A blockchain is a distributed digital ledger.

 The key innovations of a blockchain are:
-- Immutability / security (no ability to falsify)
+- **Immutability.** Transaction records cannot be changed ex post facto, making information much more difficult to falsify
-- Transparency - everyone can see the transactions
+- **Transparency.** Everyone can see the previous transactions made.
-- Disintermediation - no need for a trusted third party
+- **Disintermediation.** There is no need for a trusted third party to verify transactions.
+- **Security.** A robust decentralized blockchain is much less vulnerable to attack than a centralized (traditional enterprise) system.

 ### The difference between blockchain and cryptocurrency

+REWORD THIS: A blockchain is a distributed ledger technology that forms a “chain of blocks.”
+Each block includes information and data that are bundled together and verified.
+These blocks are then validated and strung onto the chain of transactions and information in previous blocks.
+These blocks of transactions are permanently recorded in the distributed ledger that is the blockchain.

+REWORD THIS: Contrasted with blockchain, cryptocurrency has to do with the use of tokens based on the distributed ledger technology.
+Cryptocurrency can be seen as a tool or resource on a blockchain network.
+Anything dealing with buying, selling, investing, trading, microtipping, or other monetary aspects deals with a blockchain native token or subtoken.

+It is a token based on the distributed ledger that is a blockchain.
+Cryptocurrency is a digital currency formed on the basis of cryptography, or by definition, “the art of solving or writing codes.”
+Although all are considered cryptocurrencies, these tokens can serve different purposes on these networks.

 But isn't all of this just contrived?
 Does it actually have any value?